franovalle/franovalle/README.md

 👋🏾 Hi, I'm France!
 (Like the country)

-👩🏾‍💻 I'm a Full-Stack Software Engineer transitioning from over 10 years of experience in healthcare.
+👩🏾‍💻 I'm a Software Engineer transitioning from over 10 years of experience in healthcare.

 👩🏾‍⚕️ Currently, I’m building my expertise in web and mobile development, and I’m passionate about leveraging both my healthcare background and tech skills to create impactful, user-centered solutions.